 Phone: (818) 998-6377

 Mason Park boasts two all-access play areas and a splash pad as well as lots of shaded picnic tables that are also universally accessible.
-Brought to us by the Shane’s Inspiration family, Mason Park is a inclusive playground that is accessible for kids of all abilities.
-The splash pad opens July 1st.
+Brought to us by the Shane’s Inspiration family, Mason Park is an inclusive playground that is accessible for kids of all abilities.
 In case of any maintenance needs or malfunctions, splash pad schedule is subject to change.

 North Hollywood Recreation Center